casper-network/docs-archive/faq/index.rst

 What’s the difference between CasperLabs and Casper?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 CasperLabs is the development team that is currently building the Casper network.
-CasperLabs has been developing Casper during its testnet phase, and is currently planning for mainnet launch in Q1 2021.
+CasperLabs has been developing Casper during its testnet phase and is currently planning for mainnet launch in Q1 2021.
 As a public, open-source network, Casper can be developed on and by anyone in addition to the CasperLabs team.

 What’s the CasperLabs team’s background?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The engineering, executive, business, and marketing teams of CasperLabs are diverse groups of thinkers and builders with decades of experience in internet-scale computing systems, across academia, business, and engineering. `Meet the CasperLabs team <https://casperlabs.io/company/meet-our-team/>`_.
+The engineering, executive, business, and marketing teams of CasperLabs are diverse groups of thinkers and builders with decades of experience in internet-scale computing systems across academia, business, and engineering. `Meet the CasperLabs team <https://casperlabs.io/company/meet-our-team/>`_.

 What is CasperLabs’ fundraising history?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^